UBC-MDS/programming-in-python-for-data-science/slides/module2_24.md

 <img src="module2/module2_24/unnamed-chunk-16-1.png" width="576" />

-In this case we reference our initial plot and use the verb `set_ylabel()` with the desired axis label as the argument.
+In this case, we reference our initial plot and use the verb `set_ylabel()` with the desired axis label as the argument.

 Notes: Script here